-D.L.Shepelyansky
+D. L. Shepelyansky

-Laboratoire de Physique Théorique, UMR 5152 du CNRS, Université Toulouse III, 31062 Toulouse, France (Dated: September 14, 2005)
+Laboratoire de Physique Théorique, UMR 5152 du CNRS, Université Toulouse III, 31062 Toulouse, France (Received 14 September 2007; published 28 January 2008)

 The properties of the resonant Gamow states are studied numerically in the semiclassical limit for the quantum Chirikov standard map with absorption.
-It is shown that the number of such states is described by the fractal Weyl law and their Husimi distributions closely follow the strange repeller set formed by classical orbits nonescaping in future times.
+It is shown that the number of such states is described by the fractal Weyl law, and their Husimi distributions closely follow the strange repeller set formed by classical orbits nonescaping in future times.
 For large matrices the distribution of escape rates converges to a fixed shape profile characterized by a spectral gap related to the classical escape rate.